coreylynch00/NcatBackdoor/README.md

 ## Script Overview

 1. Creates a temporary directory for the installer.
-2. Downloads the Nmap Windows installer.
+2. Downloads the Netcat Windows installer.
-3. Installs Nmap silently using unattended mode.
+3. Installs Netcat silently using unattended mode.
 4. Constructs a persistence service that launches `ncat` at system startup.
 5. Starts the persistence service immediately to bind shell.